HMaxF/polynomial-regression/README.md

 8. Extra: Find outlier (data point that is noticeably different from the rest which may be considered as "invalid" data)
    - Using Mean Absolute Error (MAE) & Threshold to find outliers.
    - If we found outliers then we can do further analysis to
-     * If there is any features that is not a strong correlation to the target value.
+     * Check if there is any features that is not a strong correlation to the target value.
        * eg: in house price prediction, the 'total doors' and 'total windows' may not have strong correlation to the price therefore these features can be removed.
      * Delete outliers to improve model accuracy.